PaulHatch/trancesql/readme.md

 A column-keyed dictionary supports any number of columns (again, column names must be unique), but only maps a single row.
 This method can be useful for dynamically generated queries as it does not require a predefined schema.

+## Streaming Results

+For iterating over large results, the `Command.FetchStream<T>()` method will create an enumerable result which when enumerated will iterate over the results of the query.
+Unlike the `Command.FetchList<T>()` method which loads the entire result into memory, the enumerable returned by `FetchStream` will keep an open database connection.

+No connection is attempted until the result is enumerated, and each enumeration will execute the command.